ItisShikhar/captioncat/README.md

 variables.

 ## Architecture

+### The problem

+- Browser Canvas requires a browser runtime and does not provide a complete media processing or video encoding pipeline.
+Font loading and text measurement can also vary across environments.

+- FFmpeg is excellent for media processing and encoding, but complex captions require per-word layout, timing, animations, and effects that can lead to large and difficult-to-maintain filter graphs.

+### The solution

+**captioncat** uses each tool for what it does best:

+- Skia Canvas - renders caption frames with precise control over text, layout, shapes, images, animations, and effects.
+- FFmpeg - handles media processing, compositing, audio, and video encoding.

+Skia runs directly in Node.js without a browser or DOM, making it well suited for server-side rendering.

+### How does the engine work

+#### Rendering pipeline

+1. Read a video, audio file, transcript, or caption file.
+2. Apply a preset to determine timing, layout, typography, animation, and effects.
+3. Render caption frames with Skia Canvas.
+4. Composite the frames and process the media with FFmpeg.
+5. Output a captioned video, standalone caption movie, image sequence, or subtitle file.

+This separation gives captioncat precise control over complex caption visuals without forcing them into large, difficult-to-maintain FFmpeg filter graphs.

+Skia Canvas renders the captions.
+FFmpeg handles the video.

+### Preset

 **captioncat** separates transcription, caption layout, animation, and rendering.
 Caption styles use ECS-based presets, so components and effects can be composed